SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ### 5. CLINICAL_CONDITION Extraction

-Rule-based clinical condition extraction identifies documented diagnoses, adverse events, and complications using deterministic, concept-level regex patterns for broad candidate generation
+Rule-based clinical condition extraction identifies documented diagnoses, pathological states, and complications using deterministic, concept-level regex patterns for broad candidate generation.

 ---

 #### 5.1 Extraction Decisions

-The CLINICAL_CONDITION extraction layer is a recall-first, context-agnostic lexical detector of pathological states.
-It deliberately over-generates candidates using broad regex pattern matching (re.finditer), avoids deduplication, and defers all semantic interpretation to the downstream transformer.

-The CLINICAL_CONDITION entity is intentionally designed as the broadest and most permissive extraction layer, prioritising maximal recall of clinically relevant pathological states.
-Unlike INTERVENTION or SYMPTOM, this entity captures disease-level concepts, which inherently require contextual interpretation (temporality, certainty, attribution) that cannot be reliably handled with deterministic rules.

-No Context Filtering (Deliberate limitation)
+**A. Overall extraction strategy**

+Clinical condition extraction is designed as a recall-first, context-agnostic candidate generator:

+- Captures any mention of a clinically relevant pathological state without attempting to determine its active, historical, negated, or potential state.
+- All contextual interpretation is deferred to the downstream transformer.

+This differs from other entities:

+- **SYMPTOM** → incorporates rule-based refinement (e.g. negation) for higher precision
+- **INTERVENTION** → constrained to a narrower, action-based clinical space
+- **CLINICAL_CONDITION** → broad diagnostic space where context (temporality, certainty, attribution) cannot be reliably encoded with rules

+As a result, this layer deliberately prioritises recall over precision, accepting over-generation as a necessary trade-off.

+---

+**B. Entity scope definition**

+The entity is intentionally defined as a unified clinical problem space, capturing:

+- Primary diagnoses
+- Admitting conditions
+- In-hospital complications
+- Acute pathological events

+These are not separated at the rule level because they are not cleanly distinguishable in raw clinical text:

+- Diagnoses, complications, and historical conditions are frequently interwoven, often within the same sentence.
+- Separation would require semantic interpretation

+A single broad entity ensures maximal signal capture, with disambiguation handled downstream.

+---

+**C. Section scope**

+Extraction is restricted to four high-yield sections:

+- `assessment and plan` (highest value; structured diagnoses and problem lists)
+- `assessment` (compressed diagnostic summaries)
+- `hpi` (mixed but critical for admission context and early complications)
+- `chief complaint` (often contains concise diagnostic labels)

+Design trade-off:

+- Including HPI increases noise (historical content)
+- But exclusion would significantly reduce recall

+---

+**D. Concept-based design**

+Clinical conditions are mapped to 13 high-level concepts representing common ICU-relevant pathological domains:

+- `infection`
+- `shock`
+- `respiratory`
+- `cardiovascular`
+- `arrhythmia`
+- `renal_failure`
+- `neurological`
+- `bleeding`
+- `gastrointestinal`
+- `metabolic`
+- `hepatic_failure`
+- `cardiac_arrest`
+- `vascular`

+Examples:

+- `infection` → “sepsis”, “pneumonia”, “bacteremia”, “UTI”
+- `respiratory` → “ARDS”, “respiratory failure”, “pulmonary edema”
+- `vascular` → “DVT”, “PE”, “thromboembolism”

+Design principles:

+- Concepts represent diagnostic categories, not individual diseases
+- Patterns prioritise high-yield, commonly documented conditions
+- No attempt is made to exhaustively enumerate all synonyms
+- Clear separation from symptoms, findings, or lab abnormalities

+---

+**E. Lexical pattern strategy**

+Patterns are intentionally broad to reflect real ICU documentation:

+- Includes abbreviations, acronyms, and shorthand (e.g. DKA, ARDS, DVT)
+- Captures multiple lexical variants within a concept
+- Uses flexible regex rather than strict synonym mapping

+This increases recall but introduces redundancy and ambiguity, which are handled downstream.

+---

+**F. No contextual or semantic filtering**

 The rule-based layer does not attempt to determine:

-	•	Temporality (past vs current)
+- Temporality (past vs current)
-	•	Certainty (confirmed vs suspected vs ruled out)
+- Certainty (confirmed vs suspected)
-	•	Negation
+- Negation
-	•	Hypothetical or planned diagnoses
+- Hypothetical or planned diagnoses

-Result:
-The extractor will include:
-	•	Differential diagnoses
-	•	Historical conditions
-	•	Negated conditions
+This is a deliberate limitation.
+These distinctions require semantic understanding and cannot be implemented reliably with deterministic rules without significant loss of recall and increased brittleness.

+---

+**G. Sentence-level processing and span alignment**

+Extraction is performed at the sentence level:

+- Sections are split into sentences
+- Patterns are applied per sentence
+- Character offsets are mapped to the full section

+Each extracted span preserves:

+- Exact text
+- Position in source text
+- Sentence and section context

+This ensures traceability, auditability, and compatibility with downstream validation.

+---

+**H. Deduplication strategy**

+Only exact duplicate spans are removed (same start index, end index, and concept).
+No concept-level or sentence-level deduplication is performed.

+- Multiple mentions of the same concept are preserved
+- Different lexical forms of the same condition are retained

 Rationale:
-	•	These distinctions require semantic understanding
-	•	Delegated entirely to the transformer validation layer

-Deduplication Policy

-No deduplication at rule stage
-	•	Multiple mentions of the same concept are preserved:
-	•	Across sentences
-	•	Within the same sentence
-	•	Across different lexical forms

-Examples:
-	•	“sepsis… septic shock… infection” → all retained
-	•	“AKI… renal failure” → both retained

-Rationale:
-	•	Each span represents a distinct clinical signal
+- Each span represents a distinct clinical signal
-	•	Deduplication requires semantic judgment (handled downstream)
+- Deduplication requires semantic interpretation (delegated downstream)

-	•	umbrella terms (“infection”, “bleeding”)
-	•	syndromes (“respiratory failure”)

-do not:
-	1. Try to be ontologically complete
-	2. Add synonym variants manually
-	3. Mix:
-	•	diseases
-	•	symptoms
-	•	findings
-	•	lab abnormalities

-section extraction:

-1. ASSESSMENT AND PLAN (highest value)
-	•	This is the single most important section
-	•	Contains:
-	•	Problem list
-	•	Diagnoses (often numbered)
-	•	Explicit complications

-2. ASSESSMENT
-	•	Often contains:
-	•	Diagnoses (sometimes compressed)
-	•	Clinical problems stated explicitly

-3. HPI (History of Present Illness)
-	•	Important for:
-	•	Pre-existing issues
-	•	Admitting diagnoses
-	•	Post-op complications

-HPI is the most varibale section because it contains a mix of historical and current information, often compressed into dense clinical narratives.
-However, it is critical for capturing conditions that are present on admission or arise post-operatively, which may not be explicitly stated in the assessment. transformer will be responsible for disambiguating these temporal and contextual nuances, but the rule-based layer must ensure maximal recall of all potential clinical condition mentions from this section while staying reasonably precise.

-4. CHIEF COMPLAINT
-	•	Often contains primary diagnosis label
-	•	Sometimes includes coded diagnoses

-regex → broad clinical problem mentions (diagnosis + complications)
-        ↓
-transformer → filters to:
-    - active
-    - relevant to admission
-    - not historical

-Your label: "CLINICAL_CONDITION"

-Extracting ANY clinical problem:

-	•	primary diagnosis
-	•	admitting condition
-	•	complications
-	•	acute issues

-That is not SIMPLY “complications”.

-It is:

-clinical problem / condition / diagnosis space

-So we chnage

 ---

+**I. Abbreviation handling (validation-driven refinement)**

+During validation, short-form abbreviations (e.g. AF, VT, MI, UA) were explicitly inspected with sentence-level context to assess noise:

+- Some abbreviations (e.g. VT, UA) produced high false-positive rates due to ambiguity
+- Others (e.g. AF, MI, HF) were sufficiently specific in ICU context

+Decision:

+- Ambiguous abbreviations were removed from regex patterns
+- Informative abbreviations were retained

+This refinement step improves precision without altering the recall-first design.

+---

 #### 5.2 Workflow Implementation

-All code logic is implemented in `clinical_condition_rules.py`, which defines the functions `extract_clinical_conditions()`.
-The main function `extract_clinical_conditions()` applies the extraction across all sentences in the target sections of a note.
+All code logic is implemented in `clinical_condition_rules.py`, which defines the function `extract_clinical_conditions()`.
+This function applies deterministic, concept-level extraction across all sentences within predefined clinical-condition-relevant sections.

 **Workflow**

+1. **Section filtering**
+  - Input text is processed only if its section belongs to the predefined set:
+     `ASSESSMENT AND PLAN`, `ASSESSMENT`, `HPI`, `CHIEF COMPLAINT`
+  - Non-target sections are skipped entirely to constrain the candidate space while preserving high-yield diagnostic content

+2. **Sentence segmentation**
+  - Section text is split into sentences using `split_into_sentences()`
+  - Each sentence retains its start offset relative to the full section text
+  - This enables precise downstream span alignment

+3. **Sentence-level processing**
+  - Each sentence is processed independently
+  - Sentence text is lowercased for case-insensitive regex matching
+  - Original sentence text is preserved for output and traceability

+4. **Concept-level pattern matching**
+  - Each sentence is evaluated against all concepts defined in `CLINICAL_CONDITION_PATTERNS`
+  - Each concept corresponds to one or more regex patterns capturing lexical variants (e.g. abbreviations, synonyms, phrasing differences)
+  - Patterns are applied using `re.finditer()` to identify all non-overlapping matches
+  - Multiple matches per concept within the same sentence are explicitly allowed

+5. **Span extraction and alignment**
+  - For each regex match:
+    - Local match indices are obtained from the sentence
+    - These are converted to section-level character offsets:
+      - `global_start = sentence_start + match.start()`
+      - `global_end = sentence_start + match.end()`
+    - The exact span text is extracted from the original section text
+  - This ensures full alignment between extracted entities and source text

+6. **Exact span deduplication**
+  - A per-sentence `seen_spans` set is used to prevent duplicate extraction of identical spans
+  - A span is considered duplicate only if all three match:
+    - Start index
+    - End index
+    - Concept label
+  - No concept-level or semantic deduplication is performed

+7. **Entity construction**
+  - Each match is structured into a `CLINICAL_CONDITION` entity containing:
+    - Identifiers (`note_id`, `subject_id`, `hadm_id`, `icustay_id`)
+    - Extracted span (`entity_text`, `char_start`, `char_end`)
+    - Concept label (`concept`)
+    - Context (`sentence_text`, `section`)
+    - `negated = None` (no rule-based negation applied)
+    - Validation scaffold:
+      - `is_valid` (to be determined by transformer)
+      - `confidence`
+      - Task label: `"clinical_condition_active"`

+8. **Aggregation and output**
+  - All extracted entities across all sentences are accumulated into a list
+  - The final output is a list of structured `CLINICAL_CONDITION` candidates
+  - These candidates are passed downstream for transformer-based validation and contextual filtering

 ---